focus-editor/focus/LOG.md

 # TODO
-- Investigate subpixel rendering with FT
+- Use the rgb channels in the font subpixel texture

 - Don't draw characters that are invisible
 - Load 2 files side by side
 - Draw selection